French for Business (FLF3630)

 - 4. Demonstrate proficient levels of autonomy in language learning and ability to research a project, with minimal direction from the teacher

-- 5. Use available learning aids in a variety of media, including a specialist dictionary, to consolidate his/her learning
+- 5. Use available learning aids in a variety of media, including a specialist dictionary, to consolidate your learning

 ILO: Personal and key skills

-- 6. Make an oral presentation confidently and articulately on a business- related topic, expanding on and responding to requests for further information from others, and hold a job interview situation in the target language
+- 6. Make an oral presentation confidently and articulately on a business- related topic, expanding on and responding to requests for further information from others, and hold a job interview situation in French

 - 7. Work creatively and flexibly with others as part of a team, reacting to situations as appropriate